torchipeppo/InfInt-project/modeling/target-schema.md

 ## HasCapitalLatitude/2
 *(what, lat)*

-*For countries primarily, and consequently for athletes and editions too*
+*For countries primarily, also for athletes*

 ## IsInContinent/2
 *(what, continent)*